DHI/HydroEO/README.md

 - (Needs testing) - Allow for near real time updates of water levels of alreadey initialized reservoirs

 ## What could come?
+- (not started) - Report of data gaps or questionable timeseries
 - (not started) - Implementation of downloads for virtual stations along a provided river shapefile

 ## How to get started